Multiwavelength study of extreme variability in LEDA 1154204: A changing-look event in a type 1.9 Seyfert: Conclusions

 Based on observations obtained with the Samuel Oschin Telescope 48-inch and the 60-inch Telescope at the Palomar Observatory as part of the Zwicky Transient Facility project.
 ZTF is supported by the National Science Foundation under Grant No. AST-1440341 and AST-2034437 and a collaboration including Caltech, IPAC, the Weizmann Institute for Science, the Oskar Klein Center at Stockholm University, the University of Maryland, the University of Washington, Deutsches Elektronen-Synchrotron and Humboldt University, Los Alamos National Laboratories, the TANGO Consortium of Taiwan, the University of Wisconsin at Milwaukee, Trinity College Dublin, Lawrence Berkeley National Laboratories, Lawrence Livermore National Laboratories, and IN2P3, France.
 Operations are conducted by COO, IPAC, and UW.

 This paper uses observations made from the South African Astronomical Observatory (SAAO).

-Some of the observations reported in this paper were obtained with the Southern African Large Telescope (SALT) under programs 2020-2-MLT-008 (PI: A. Markowitz) and 2021-2-LSP-001 (PI: D. Buckley).
+Some of the observations reported in this paper were obtained with the Southern African Large Telescope (SALT) under programs 2020-2-MLT-008 (PI: A.\ Markowitz) and 2021-2-LSP-001 (PI: D.\ Buckley).
 Polish participation in SALT is funded by grant No.\ MEiN nr 2021/WK/01.
+The paper is based on observations collected at the European Southern Observatory under ESO programme 109.23MH.001.

 This publication makes use of data products from the Wide-field Infrared Survey Explorer, which is a joint project of the University of California, Los Angeles, and the Jet Propulsion Laboratory/California Institute of Technology, funded by the National Aeronautics and Space Administration.
 This publication also makes use of data products from NEOWISE, which is a project of the Jet Propulsion Laboratory/California Institute of Technology, funded by the Planetary Science Division of the National Aeronautics and Space Administration.